pucrs-automated-planning/pddl-parser/README.md

 ## Installation
 The parser and planner can easily be used within other projects once installed.
-The examples should work without installation.
+The examples and tests should work without installation.

 ```Shell
 cd pddl-parser